 - Where can I get further information?

-The Data Protection Act 1998 gives individuals a right of access to the personal data which organizations hold about them, subject to certain exemptions (see What are the exemptions?).
+Data Protection Law gives individuals a right of access to the personal data which organisations hold about them, subject to certain exemptions (see What are the exemptions?).
 Requests for access to personal data are known as subject access requests.
 This page explains how to submit a subject access request to SOAS, how we will handle your request, and your right to complain if you are dissatisfied.

 If you submit a subject access request to SOAS, you are entitled to be told whether we hold any data about you.
 If we do, you also have the right:

 - To be given a description of the data, the purposes for which the data are being processed, how long the data is retained, and those to whom the data may have been disclosed, including transfers outside of the European Economic Area;

 - To be given a copy of the data in an intelligible form, with any unintelligible terms explained;

 - To be provided with any information available to SOAS about the source of the data; and